MasMiftah/TMDCT.github.io/README.md

 PROJECT DESCRIPTION

 - This is an online shopping website that allows the user to shop for products online.
-The user may perform basic functions such as search for products, update/insert/delete <br />
-- items for the cart.
-Also the advanced function for this application is the login syste, which allows the user to access the admin panel and create products for other <br />
-- customers to access.<br />
+The user may perform basic functions such as search for products, update/insert/delete items for the cart.
+Also the advanced function for this application is the login syste, which allows the user to access the admin panel and create products for other customers to access.<br />

 INSTRUCTIONS ON CODE COMPILATION